INFORMATION FOR

 Celebrating a product made from dairy product.
 Examples include specialty cheese, milk, cream, gelato, ice cream, yoghurt and butter.

-Seafood New Zealand Water Category
+Seafood New Zealand Seafood

 Celebrating seafood, freshwater fish, shellfish and value-added products made from them.
 Examples include freshwater or ocean fish, shellfish.
 Value-added products including preserved and prepared seafood, pâtés, spreads and prepared dishes in which the main ingredient is New Zealand caught.